The generally accepted definition of SEO is “things you do on your website to encourage google to rank your business high in the search listings.”

 Asking your clients to provide you with a review or testimonial may seem daunting at first, but once you’ve done it once or twice, it will come easy!
 You might be surprised at how willing happy customers are to give you a shout-out, given the chance.

 That means you should have your own accounts, and also be interacting with others on theirs.
 Offering advice or assistance (not sales) on social media can help you be perceived as an expert in your field.
-That can lead to recommendations, referrals and ultimately more reviews, which Google loves.
+That can lead to recommendations, referrals and ultimately more reviews, which Google loves, and translates to better SEO.

 If baseball is a game of inches, SEO is a game of millimetres.
 Every little thing you do helps incrementally.
 And Google isn’t the fastest at noting everything you’re doing and reflecting it in your rankings.
 To get consistently high rankings (or even high-ish), is a longterm endeavour.
 It requires regular tweaking, posting and indexing.
 And that doesn’t account for the occasional curve ball Google likes to throw by changing up their algorithms.